Jonathan-Henriksen/CrawlerGame/README.md

 ## Overview

-NeuralJourney is a text-based game engine that operates on a server/client architecture, enabling multiplayer interactions in a shared virtual environment.
-The project aims to demonstrate implementation of advanced technologies and best practices within the .NET ecosystem.
-The game utilizes the capabilities of OpenAI to dynamically interpret and map player commands, ensuring a rich and immersive experience.
-Coupled with the meticulous structural logging provided by Serilog and Seq, every aspect of the gameplay is captured in detail.
+NeuralJourney is a text-based game engine developed with a server/client architecture, facilitating multiplayer interactions within a shared virtual environment.
+The project integrates OpenAI to dynamically process and map player commands, creating a responsive and adaptive gameplay experience.
+With the integration of Serilog and Seq, detailed logging of events and interactions is achieved through detailed structured and contextual logging, providing developers and sysadmins easy access to important application events.
+Beyond the technological integrations, the engine is built upon a foundation of best practices and design patterns, making it a robust and scalable solution.

-The project is more than just lines of code; it's a story of passion, learning, and creativity.
+This project is more than just lines of code; it's a story of passion, learning, and creativity.
 It's about the countless hours spent refining a feature, the moments of eureka, and the challenges overcome.
 As you delve into its various sections, I hope you experience a bit of the journey I undertook in creating it.

 ## Purpose

-1. **Showcasing Best Practices**: NeuralJourney is more than a game; it's a showcase of best practices in .NET development.
-From dynamically mapping commands with OpenAI, implementing structural logging with Serilog and Seq, to demonstrating common programming patterns, the project serves as a hands-on guide for developers to understand and implement these practices in their own projects.
+1. **Showcasing Best Practices**: While the project leverages tools like OpenAI and Serilog, its core strength lies in the implementation of best practices and design patterns.
+The project demonstrates the use of common patterns such as the Command, Factory, and Middleware patterns, among others.
+It's designed to be a reference for developers, illustrating how to effectively structure and organize code in a .NET project.

-2. **Continuous Learning**: The game embodies the spirit of continuous learning.
-Every feature, every integration, represents a step forward in the journey of understanding the vast landscape of .NET development.
-Whether it's the nuances of OpenAI, the intricacies of Serilog and Seq, or the myriad of programming patterns, NeuralJourney is a testament to the value of continuous exploration and growth in the tech world.
+2. **Continuous Learning**: The development of the game was a journey of continuous learning.
+Each feature, integration, and design decision was a step towards a deeper understanding of .NET development.
+From exploring the capabilities of external tools to mastering internal .NET functionalities, the project embodies the spirit of growth and exploration.

-3. **The Joy of development**: At its heart, the project is about the joy of development.
-It's a platform for developers to reference, play around with, expand upon, or simply enjoy.
-It's about the thrill of crafting a feature, the satisfaction of integrating cutting-edge technologies, and the sheer joy of seeing an idea come to life in the form of an engaging game.
+3. **The Joy of Development**: At its essence, the project is about the passion for coding.
+It offers a platform for others to reference, tinker with, or expand upon.
+It's a reflection of the joy and satisfaction derived from building a project from the ground up and witnessing its evolution.

 ## Topics